-Romania: Transelectrica’s investment plan failed4.
-August 2020. / SEE Energy News
+Romania: Transelectrica’s investment plan failed, SEE Energy News

 According to the latest report of the Regulatory Authority (ANRE) at the end of the year electricity transmission system operator Transelectrica had reported only 21.3 million euros of investments made.
 The company had scheduled investments in transmission network in the amount of 52 million euros in 2019.